 When to Visit

 Similar to most of Northern Vietnam, there are two seasons in Cát Bà National Park.
 From May to October, the monsoon season brings heat, humidity, and rain to the park.
 This is the most popular time for the park with many families visiting for vacation.
-The dry season lasts from November to April and it is the best time to hike.
+The dry season lasts from November to April and has the best weather for hiking.

 With cooler weather and less rain, those who are looking to trek to Viet Hai Village should plan to visit during the dry months.
 While tourists flock to the area for the end-of-year festivities, the dry season is usually quieter than the wet season.
 For travelers wanting to avoid crowds, the dry months would be a prime time to visit Cát Bà.